uksrc/archive-service/detail.md

 This gives the access_url to resolve the resource associated with the supplied Artifact.id value as shown by value http://localhost:8080/archive/datalink/resource/55e4160d-033f-4fae-9c47-93ec1f3b8643 above.

 Note: The /archive/datalink/resource API determines the actual Artifact.uri via the supplied Artifact.id value.
+Currently expected to be a file/http url to a fixed location.

+The link_authorized property value needs updating once there's a mechanism in place to send the current user's status.

 ## Test Cases
 Location of CADC's test cases.